hakobyansiras/tumorcomparer/_reports/2021-06-27-gsoc-week-three.md

 ## Coding Phase

 This week I was working on genralization of the run comparison function.
-The task was to optimize the function and generilize function inputs that comparsion function can get any type of datset.
+The task was to optimize the function and generilize function inputs that comparsion function can get any type of dataset.
 Now I am making documentation for the new function, and generating new synthetic datasets to test the function.

 ## Work Progress